-Treasury Rate - the U.S. Treasury Note Constant Maturity Yield as reported in Federal Reserve Board Statistical Release H.15.
-If such yields cease to be available, then we will use an alternate source for such information in our discretion.
+Treasury Rate - The U.S. Treasury Note Constant Maturity yield as reported in Federal Reserve Board Statistical Release H.15.
+If a U.S. Treasury Note with a maturity of the Guarantee Period is not available, we will determine an appropriate interest rate based on an interpolation of the next shortest duration and next longest duration Notes.